jacobatorres/wishlisttodo/README.md

 # wishlisttodo
 One of my pet project that allows you to create list of items, and once the list is done other users can 'reserve' an item.
+Application can be found in https://ancient-crag-64403.herokuapp.com/

 ## Tech Used
 This project uses **MongoDB**, **ExpressJS** and **NodeJS** for back-end, and **Bootstrap** for front-end.
 I also used **Google API** for displaying location in a map, and **Cloudinary** to store the images.